Disease & Vaccine Information

 Image source: CDC PHIL

 Pneumococcal disease can affect anyone; however, some people may be at a greater risk for the disease.
 Risk factors include age and certain pre-existing medical conditions.
-Approximately 90 percent of invasive pneumococcal disease occurs in adults.
-Adults considered most at risk of illness are persons 65 and older.
+Persons 65 years of age and older are most at risk of disease.

 • Smokers